-Because of deforestation, clearing land for crops, advanced global travel and shipping, introducing fungus to fungicides that end up strengthening their resistance, and warmer climates which allow fungi to adapt to new temperatures.
+Because of deforestation, clearing land for crops, advanced intraglobe travel and shipping, introducing fungus to fungicides that end up strengthening their resistance, and we warm the climate which means that fungus learn to adapt to a new temperature.

-That’s not great for us.
-Our warm body temperature has long been a barrier between us and fungus.
+That’s not great for us, because our warm body temperature has long been a barrier between fungus and us.

 When you think about how many more people are living with lowered immune function than there used to be (a pre-condition for fungi to really wrench itself into someone’s body) and the fact that strains are becoming stronger predators…